QNester/tablex/README.md

 renderer := tablex.NewRenderer(
   writer,
   tablex.RendererOptions{
-    EmptyValue: "no data",               // what you wanna see if some of your fields' data equals nil
+    EmptyValue: "no data",               // what you want to see if some of your fields' data equals nil
     Format:     tablex.RenderFormatHTML, // rendering format
   },
 )